 Time and temperature: Although you might not feel like doing much after a big meal, it is very important that you refrigerate or freeze leftovers within two hours of cooking the food.
 Bacteria multiply fastest at warm temperatures in the range between 40°F and 140°F. Therefore, leaving cooked food at room temperature is an invitation for bacteria like Clostridium perfringens and Staphylococcus aureus to grow in your food.
 If cooked food has been left out for more than two hours, throw it away, because reheating will be unsafe.

-Dismantling the feast: Food should be chilled as quickly as possible in the refrigerator.
+Dismantling the meal: Food should be chilled as quickly as possible in the refrigerator.
 Divide the turkey into smaller pieces and store the turkey separately from the stuffing and gravy.
 To drop the temperature fast, store leftovers at a shallow depth — about 2 inches.
 Shallow containers allow food to cool more evenly and quickly in the refrigerator or freezer.
-This is also useful for later eating in less than feast-sized portions.
+This is also useful for later eating in smaller portions.

 Using leftovers later: Use leftovers within 4 days, except stuffing and gravy, which should be used within 2 days.
 If that is an impossible feat, freeze the leftovers in shallow containers.
 If reheating leftovers, heat them to 165°F and bring to a boil any soups, sauces, and gravies.